Ask AI: Prompts for Immigration Research

 These prompts are designed to get useful, structured responses from AI tools.
 Replace the bracketed placeholders with your own information before pasting.

-Pathway Eligibility Overview
+Pathway Comparison Overview

 Eligibility Assessment